zjhken/muslrust/README.md

 If it weren't for pq, we could ditch zlib as the `flate2` crate bundles `miniz.c` as the default implementation, and this just works.
 Similarly, curl is only needed for people using the C bindings to curl over [hyper](https://hyper.rs/).

+If you need extra dependencies, you can follow the builder pattern approach by [portier-broker](https://github.com/portier/portier-broker/blob/master/Dockerfile)

 ## Developing
 Clone, tweak, build, and run tests: